schafezp/karmabot/README.md

 To run the actual code the docker-compose tool is used to start two containers, one that runs a python server for the telegram bot and the other that
 When developing run the following command in the git project
 ```
-docker-compose build && docker-compose up -d --no-deps && docker-compose logs bot
+sh run.sh ENV_VAR_FILENAME
 ```

-to rebuild the python bot source code and run it.
+where ENV_VAR_FILENAME is a file in the format of test_env_vars.sh.
+Change the parameters are applicable to modify the run.

-Change token value as applicable to each bot.
+Change token value environment variable as applicable to each bot.
 If you want to play around with this code then please use BotFather to create a seperate bot to use when testing.

 ## Setup guide